WARNING: I TAKE NO RESPONSIBILITY FOR ANY MODIFICATIONS YOU MAKE TO YOUR PRINTER.

 Once the control box is reassembled, check the voltage selection switch on the side to make sure that it wasn’t accidentally flipped while you were disassembling/reassembling.
 Plug the wires from the control box back into the motors, end switches, and filament sensor.
 The cables are labeled so this is easy.
 The only cable without a label is the one for the filament sensor, so you can find the correct cable by process of elimination.
 Make sure to plug the hot end and heated bed cables back into the control box and screw the connectors on.
 This process is identical to the one you went through when assembling the printer the first time.

 The noise in my temperature readings was greatly reduced by this modification.
-Whereas previously I was seeing temperature oscillations of +/- 3°C on the hot end and bed, after the modification, I only see temperature changes on the order of 0.2 °C on the hot end, and 0.1 °C on the bed.
+With the unmodified CR-10S, I was seeing temperature oscillations of +/- 3°C on the hot end and bed, after the modification, I only see temperature changes on the order of 0.2 °C on the hot end, and 0.1 °C on the bed.
 This is much more in line with other 3D printers I have used.

 Before Capacitor Modification